By Vivek Shukla

 Who is IAS Ranu Sahu

 Ranu Sahu was born in a small village called Panuka in Gariaband district of Chhattisgarh.
-She belongs to a family with background.
-Though her father is a retired teacher her mother Lakshmi Sahu is a member of panchayat.
+She belongs to a family with political background.
+Though her father is a retired government teacher her mother Lakshmi Sahu is a member of panchayat.
 Her Shailendra Sahu is a Congress leader from his area.

 Before clearing Union Public Service Commission (UPSC) examination in 2010, Sahu a science graduate had been serving as Deputy SP in state police services since 2005.